On coming, leaving and staying (KoBaLd): Migration processes and residential location decisions from the perspective of rural areas

 Systematic comparisons between the existing surveys are made more difficult by the fact that, as a rule, a specific study design with only a few superordinate standards is used.
 The state of research thus presents itself as a disparate and incomplete overall picture with different individual findings, which are difficult to interpret with regard to the general relevance of certain phenomena.
 In addition, the majority of existing standardised surveys relate to the situation in urban regions and rarely focus on rural areas.

-In this project, the migration associated with rural areas is to be investigated using various methods.
-The project also focuses on decisions to stay in rural areas and on multi-local housing.
-We concentrate on certain phases of life in which there are regular considerations regarding a change in the place of residence (e.g. beginning of training, starting a family or ending of working life).
+In this project, we investigate different moving decisions associated with rural areas by using various methods.
+We also consider staying in rural areas and multi-local housing.
+We concentrate on certain life phases and biographical transistons in which there are regular considerations regarding a change in the place of residence (e.g. beginning of training/studies, starting a family or ending of working life).

 As a result of the project a quantification of the different migration processes affecting rural areas can be expected since 2005.
 Migrations and decisions to stay in different phases of life are better understood than before.
 This allows for critically reviewing and empirically substantiating prevailing assumptions about the motives, mechanisms and causes of residential location decisions.

 Links and Downloads

 Findings from Module 1 on the patterns of internal migration in Germany between 2000 and 2019 and their impacts on spatial development are to be found here (in German only): www.ils-forschung.de/files_publikationen/pdfs/TRENDS-3.21_Binnenwanderungen_ONLINE_high%20resolution.pdf

 - ILS - Institut für Landes- und Stadtentwicklungsforschung

 Osterhage F, Steinführer A (2022) Wer zieht wohin?
 LandInForm(3):12-13